ManojLL/Brahmilator/brahmi_backend/segmentation_module/README.md

-Temporarily stores segemented characters of the plate.
+Temporarily stores images of segemented characters of the plate.